asyncapi/training/VIDEO_6_SCRIPT.md

 # Video 6: Working in community

 Hello everybody!
 I hope that you’re doing well.
-Welcome again to the AsyncAPI video, where we explain the project and its progress.
+Welcome again.
 My name is ...
 Today we’ll talk about the AsyncAPI community.
-We will tackle the
+In this video we will tackle the following items:

 - Collective strength
 - Working as a community